 From plastic to electronic scrap, waste is on the rise.
 This raises several environmental and societal concerns requiring EU governments to move beyond our throwaway society.

 Europe is not prepared to deal properly with the increasing amounts of waste.
 Too much waste still ends up in toxic dumpsites and incinerators.
 Countries like China have stopped taking in the scrap we can’t recycle, and the spread of hazardous substances contained in discarded goods present significant risk for human health.

 There is only one way out of this: we must avoid waste.
 Ensuring our products are made to last and be reused is priority, with recycling the answer when prevention is not possible.
 To make this approach most effective, waste prevention needs to be addressed at the design stage of products and all along the consumption chain – from purchasing to discarding.

-Prevention and recycling could together save EU citizens billions of euros and contribute to fighting climate change, reducing our impacts on land and biodiversity and providing job opportunities.
+Prevention and recycling could together save EU citizens billions of euro while reducing our carbon footprint and providing job opportunities.

 could be created by increasing recycling